Sreypii Phorn

-Sreypii Phorn (ផន ស្រីពី) is a Cambodian model and beauty pageant titleholder.
-She was crowned Miss Cosmo Cambodia 2025 and will represent Cambodia at Miss Cosmo 2025 taking place in Vietnam in December.
-Previously, she was in the Top 22 of Miss Intercontinental 2024.
+Sreypii Phorn (ផន ស្រីពី) is a Cambodian beauty pageant titleholder who won Miss Cosmo Cambodia 2025, and reached the top 22 of Miss Intercontinental 2024.
+She represented Cambodia at Miss Cosmo 2025, where she placed in the Top 21.

-Early life

-Sreypii Phorn was born in 2002 in Banteay Meanchey, height 1.74 cm, is a third year student at the National University of Management and is a Gym coach and Business owner..
-She was a famous model before entering the beauty pageant industry.

-She is fluent in three languages: Khmer, English and Thai – and her dream is to become a representative of Cambodia on the international stage.

 Pageantry

 Miss Grand Cambodia 2024

-She represents Kampong Cham after being crowned Miss Grand Kampong Cham 2024 at Miss Grand Cambodia 2024 and achieving the title of 5th Runner-up.
+Phorn represented Kampong Cham at Miss Grand Cambodia 2024.
+She the fifth runner-up, with the title of Miss Grand Kampong Cham 2024.

 Miss Intercontinental 2024

-She officially represented Cambodia at Miss Intercontinental 2024 held in Egypt and entered the Top 22 finalists, this is the first time Cambodia place at this contest.
+Phorn represented Cambodia at Miss Intercontinental 2024 held in Egypt and reached the top 22.

 Miss Cosmo Cambodia 2025

-On May 30, 2025, she was crowned as Miss Cosmo Cambodia 2025.
+On May 30, 2025, Phorn won Miss Cosmo Cambodia 2025.

 Miss Cosmo 2025

-She will represent Cambodia at Miss Cosmo 2025.
+Phorn represented Cambodia at Miss Cosmo 2025 where she placed in the Top 21.